micahwierenga/js-functions-and-scope/readme.md

 `hello_world.c`  ==>  `hello_world`

 #### Interpreted Languages
-Some languages do *not* require the programmer to explicitly run a compiler. **JavaScript**, **Ruby** are a couple of interpreted languages.
+Some languages do *not* require the programmer to explicitly run a compiler. **JavaScript** and **Ruby** are a couple of interpreted languages.
 Essentially they are pre-compilled collections of C routines.

 There is still compilation being done, but it's done automatically.